Boutique Recruiting Is Keeping the Human in Hiring Through Headhunting

 Too Much Volume.
 Not Enough Clarity.

-Yes, in-bound recruitment can and does work for low-stakes hiring when many candidates are available, so it does have a purpose, but that purpose starts to break down when a position calls for more depth and more truth than what a resume can prove.
+Yes, inbound recruitment can still work for low-stakes hiring when many candidates are available.
+It does have a purpose.
+But that purpose starts to break down when a position calls for more depth and more truth than a resume can prove.

 You Can’t Use AI to Filter For Character